 It’s important to set intentions for this forest work

-Teaching and artwork shared by kQwa’st’not~ Charlene George of the tSouke peoples.
+Teaching and artwork shared by kQwa’st’not~Charlene George of the tSouk peoples to help guide you.

 “When seeking balance … this must begin with a strategy or setting intentions … stakaaye (wolf) works with family not only in play but strategizes ~ working for balance of community & individual needs.”

 How do we get from here to there?
 This question forms the basis of what you are trying to do.
 Take time to think about this question deeply.
 Where are you now?
 Where do you want to go?
 How will you get there?

 Start writing down or talking about your goals.
 Distinguish between your ultimate goal (what you would consider a huge success), and the smaller steps or actions that can get you there.